 REITI Compass (Research Excellence & Innovation for Transformative Impact)

-PROPEL (Patent Review for Optimized Prioritization & Efficient Licensing)
+PROPEL (Patent Review for Optimised Prioritisation and Efficient Licensing)

 Our work